sjt48/PyFlow/README.md

 * ~~Update non-equilibrium dynamics code to match syntax used for static functions.~~ (**Done, can be tidied up.**)
 * Write more tests for non-interacting systems.
+* Normal-ordering for Hubbard models can introduce small deviations from Hermitian matrices.
+Why?
 * For non-interacting systems, compute LIOMs with ED as a comparison/test?
 * ~~Add long-range couplings from earlier code versions.~~ **Done, to be tested thoroughly.**
 * ~~Add 2D and 3D code.~~ **Done, passed tests in 2D.**